develephant/coronium-core-docs/docs-src/docs/server-install/ec2.md

-__Coronium SkyTable__ is eligible for the EC2 free tier using Amazon Web Services.
+__Coronium Core__ server is eligible for the EC2 free tier using Amazon Web Services.

 !!! warning "Prerequisites"
     This guide assumes that you have an active AWS account, and are familiar with managing EC2 instances.